rayed/rayed.com/content/posts/2018/03/golang-setup.md

     # Create README.md file
     touch README.md

-    # Initalize git
+    # Initialize git
     git init
-    # git should ignore "vendor" directoy, it should be managed by "dep"
+    # git should ignore "vendor" directory, it should be managed by "dep"
     echo "/vendor" >> .gitignore

-    # Initalize "dep" for dependencies managment
+    # Initialize "dep" for dependencies management
     dep init
     # Always use "dep ensure" command to dependencies
     #   instead of "go get"